jfuginay/grammarly/DATABASE_SETUP_GUIDE.md

 - ✅ Documents can be created and linked to users
 - ✅ Your application will have full CRUD functionality

-The database setup is complete once you see the tables listed in your Supabase dashboard under **"Table Editor"**.
+The database setup is complete once you see the tables listed in your database dashboard under **"Table Editor"**.